Esophageal Cancer (cont.)

 Questions you may want to ask your doctor about chemotherapy or targeted therapy

 Viewers share their comments

-Esophageal Cancer - Risk Factors Question: Did you have any of the risk factors for esophageal cancer at the time of your diagnosis?
-If so, what were they?
+Esophageal Cancer - Risk Factors Question: Do you have any of the risk factors for esophageal cancer?
+What are they, and what are your concerns?

-Esophageal Cancer - Diagnosis Question: How was the diagnosis of your esophageal cancer established?
+Esophageal Cancer - Diagnosis Question: What kinds of tests and exams led to a diagnosis of esophageal cancer?

-Esophageal Cancer - Treatment Question: What treatment did you receive for your esophageal cancer?
+Esophageal Cancer - Treatment Question: What kinds of treatment, including radiation or chemotherapy, did you receive for esophageal cancer?

 Esophageal Cancer - Second Opinion Question: How did you go about getting a second opinion for your esophageal cancer?

 - Allergic Skin Disorders